-Day 3 of Intermittent Fasting and although I can’t say I have any additional mental clarity it does seem to make the mornings easier.
-I don’t feel pressured to cook breakfast and of course there is no clean up then either.
-Cooking tired is always a drag anyway and generally I am unimaginative and eat fried eggs over and over again.
+Day 3 of Intermittent Fasting, and although I can’t say I have any additional mental clarity, it does seem to make the mornings easier.
+I don’t feel pressured to cook breakfast, and of course, there is no clean up then either.
+Cooking tired is always a drag anyway.
+Generally, I am unimaginative and eat fried eggs over and over again.

-I have to say I’m feeling pretty excited about my discovery yesterday!
-I have done some quick googling but it doesn’t seem like this is one of those commonly known keto things that I have just been missing out on.
+I have to say I was feeling pretty excited about my discovery yesterday!
+I have done some quick googling, but it doesn’t seem like this is one of those commonly known keto things that I have just been missing out on.
 It is the easiest, quickest to make “keto bread” I have ever had.
-It is gluten free, and can also easily be made dairy free!
+It is gluten-free, and can also easily be made dairy free!
 I loved it!
 I’m interested to hear others’ opinions.

-Since I do not even understand the letters on the labels of the tofu I am buying, I just look for a short ingredient list.
-Of course, I understand the risks there but so far I have been okay!
-If you are really ambitious, you can actually make your own tofu.
+Since I do not even understand the letters on the labels of the tofu I am buying, I look for a short ingredient list.
+Of course, I know the risks there, but so far I have been okay!
+If you are ambitious, you can make your own tofu.
 However, I am more of a quick and easy advocate, so I am not going to test it out for you.
 Sorry.

 So here is what happened.
-The other day while frying tofu to put in my Thai Soup I got a little distracted and completely dried it out leaving it chewy and firm enough to pick up and eat like chips.
-I dipped it in my soup and was quite satisfied although it wasn’t the plan when I started.
+While frying tofu to put in my Thai Soup I got a little distracted.
+I completely dried it out, leaving it chewy and firm enough to pick up and eat like chips.
+I dipped it in my soup and was quite satisfied, although it wasn’t the plan when I started.

-So yesterday I used the same tofu that I had already dried overnight to get the water out.
-I cut it across the top making 4 big thin squares instead of cubes or slices and then fried them in ghee to make my bread substitute.
-I have been craving a sandwich so I smeared cream cheese on these, and put a fried egg inside and I was in heaven.
+So I experimented.
+Tofu is easier to work with when it has been left to dry overnight, so I prepared.
+In the morning, I cut it across the top it made four big thin squares.
+I fried them in ghee to make my keto bread substitute.
+Sandwiches are what I miss most on the keto diet, so I smeared cream cheese on these and put a fried egg inside, and I was in heaven.

-I should have taken more pictures or at least added some vegetables but I was too excited and hungry after 17 hours fasting to pause and add more goodies.
+I should have at least added some vegetables to my keto bread sandwich!
+But I was too excited and hungry after 17 hours fasting to pause and add more goodies.
 I’m sure there will be a next time soon though!

 1 package firm tofu, drained well